mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ![Sentinel Rule Creation](./images/Sentinel-Rule-Creation.png 'Sentinel Rule Creation')

-6. Fill in the “Name” and click “Review and Create”.
+6. Fill in the “Name” and click **Review and Create**.
 This is enabling incidents to be created based on the Azure Defender IoT alerts that are ingested into Sentinel.

 ![Sentinel Rule Submission](./images/Sentinel-Rule-Submission.png 'Sentinel Rule Submission')